fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

 | The Refragmentation                                                              | [852   2   4   3   1]                     |
 | Things I Learnt from a Senior Software Engineer                                  | [  1 849]                                 |

 We observe that there are indeed very high quality URLs that have been overlooked at least once on the new-page.
 This means that zero upvotes do not necessarily mean low quality.
-We do have false negatives among our zero upvote submissions.
+Zero upvotes mean uncertainty.
+But this uncertainty looks the same as low quality for the ranking algorithm and therefore gets penalized.
+This analysis shows that we do have false negatives with potential high quality among our zero upvote submissions.

 # Why does this happen?